voicerepublic/voicerepublic_dev/README.md

     t.reload.send(:postprocess!)

 Views will change slightly.
 A journal file shows up in `vrwatch`.
-If

 When running in console a `debugger` statement will hold before each Audio::Strategy to inspect the precondition and outcome in `vrwatch`.
-Type `c` and Enter to continue to the next strategy.
-It will output the shell out commands prefixed with `CmdRunner>`, any errors and in red the next strategy to run.
+Type `c` and `Enter` to continue to the next strategy.
+It will output the shell-out-commands prefixed with `CmdRunner>`, any errors and in red the next strategy to run.

-After the last strategy post precessing will move the files from `recordings` to `archive` resp. `archive_raw`.
+After the last strategy post processing will move the files from `recordings` to `archive` resp. `archive_raw`.
 It'll also create symlinks to access these files via `public/system/audio`.

 At that point the history of you rails console will be dead -- no clue why.
+But you can simply quit the console and restart it to get it back.

 Restart `vrwatch` to remove the artifacts and start over.